buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 ``reason``
     A string that will be used as the reason for the triggered build.

-``createAbsoluteSourceStamps``
-    This option only has effect when using multiple codebases.
-    When ``True``, it uses the last seen revision for each codebase that does not have a change.
-    When ``False``, the default value, codebases without changes will use the revision from the ``codebases`` argument.

 The remaining subsections represent a catalog of the available scheduler types.
 All these schedulers are defined in modules under :mod:`buildbot.schedulers`, and the docstrings there are the best source of documentation on the arguments taken by each one.